 Service Provider (SP)

-The STI-GA provides the interface to the SHAKEN framework that allows for the enactment of policies established by a National/Regional Regulatory Authority (NRRA).
+The STI-GA serves in an oversight role for the policies established or endorsed by a National/Regional Regulatory Authority (NRRA).
+The SHAKEN governance model assumes there is only one STI-GA for a given country or region.

 The STI-GA is responsible for:

-Defining the policies and procedures around who can acquire certificates.
+Defining the policies and procedures governing which entities can acquire STI certificates.

-Establishing policies around who can manage the PKI and issue certificates.
+Establishing policies governing which entities can manage the PKI and issue STI certificates.

-There is a relationship required between the STI-GA and the STI-PA as the latter serves in a policy enforcement role.
+There is a relationship required between the STI-GA and the STI-PA as the latter serves in a policy enforcement role for the policies defined by the former.
 The STI-GA role satisfies requirements 3 and 4 in section 5.1.
 The STI-PA role satisfies requirement 5 in section 5.1.
 The STI-GA and the STI-PA are defined as distinct roles in this model, though in practice both roles could be performed by a single entity.

-NOTE: The details of the responsibilities of the STI-GA and the STI-PA within the context of the NRRA are outside the scope of this document.
-Appendix A identifies some initial responsibilities.
+NOTE: The details of the policies and procedures defined by the STI-GA and enforced by the STI-PA are outside the scope of this document.

 This document specifies the protocols and message flows between the STI-PA, the Service Providers and STI-CAs to support the issuance and management of certificates to support STI, satisfying the first two requirements identified in section 5.1.
 The following sections summarize the roles and responsibilities of these functional elements within the SHAKEN framework.
-These entities perform the processing to satisfy requirements 1 and 2 in section 5.1.

 Secure Telephone Identity Policy Administrator (STI-PA)

-The STI-PA serves in a policy enforcement role and is entrusted by the STI-GA to apply their defined rules and policies to confirm that Service Providers are authorized to request certificates and to authorize STI-CAs to issue certificates.
+The STI-PA serves in a policy enforcement role and is entrusted by the STI-GA to apply the defined rules and policies to confirm that Service Providers are authorized to request STI certificates and to authorize STI-CAs to issue STI certificates.

-The STI-PA manages an active list of approved STI-CAs in the form of their public key certificates.
-The STI-PAp periodically provides this list of approved STI-CAs to the service provider via a Hypertext Transfer Protocol Secure (HTTPS) interface.
-The SHAKEN defined Secure Telephone Identity Verification Service STI-VS can then use a public key certificate to validate the root of the digital signature in the certificate by determining whether the STI-CA that issued the certificate is in the list of approved STI-CAs.
+The STI-PA manages an active, secure list of approved STI-CAs in the form of their public key certificates.
+The STI-PA provides this list of approved STI-CAs to the service providers via a Hypertext Transfer Protocol Secure (HTTPS) interface.
+The SHAKEN defined Secure Telephone Identity Verification Service (STI-VS) can then use a public key certificate to validate the root of the digital signature in the STI certificate by determining whether the STI-CA that issued the STI certificate is in the list of approved STI-CAs.
 Note that the details associated with the structure and management of this list require further specification, the details of which are outside the scope of this document.

-The STI-PA also maintains a distinct X.509 based PKI for digitally signing tokens, which represent the credentials and validation of SPs.
-An SP uses a signed JSON Web Token (JWT) for validation when requesting issuance of certificates from an approved STI-CA. The mechanism by which the SP acquires the token is described in section 6.3.4
+The STI-PA also maintains a distinct X.509 based PKI for digitally signing Service Provider Code tokens, which represent the credentials and validation of SPs.
+An SP uses this Service Code token, which is a signed JSON Web Token (JWT), for validation when requesting issuance of STI certificates from an approved STI-CA. The mechanism by which the SP acquires the Service Provider Code token is described in section 6.3.4

 The trust model for SHAKEN defines the STI-PA as the Trust Anchor for this token-based mechanism for validation of Service Providers within a national/regional administrative domain.
-For example, all certificates for the SP tokens in the United States would be associated with a single STI-PA Trust Anchor.
+For example, all STI certificates for the SP tokens in the United States would be associated with a single STI-PA Trust Anchor.
 Other countries could have a different Trust Anchor.

 Secure Telephone Identity Certification Authority (STI-CA)

-In the X.509 model, the STI-CA serves as the Root CA for the certificates used to digitally sign and verify telephone calls.
+In the X.509 model, the STI-CA serves as the Root CA for the STI certificates used to digitally sign and verify telephone calls.
 The STI-CA provides the service of issuing valid STI certificates to the validated SPs.